AzharAkhmetova/Modified_RNN/README.md

 The datasets are uploaded in the 'datasets' file.

 # Running
 The code is in 'Modified_RNN.ipynb'.
-The notebook can be run at once in a sequential order.
+The notebook can be run at once in sequential order.